Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Experimental Results

 \section{Experimental Results}

 To verify the proposed method, we perform simulations on the roundabout area in Town03, CARLA simulator~\cite{dosovitskiy2017carla}.
 Altogether 16 CAVs are involved in this scenario.
-For all CAVs, reference paths are pre-generated by the global navigation module in CARLA, which uses the A* search algorithm to guarantee that the generated paths are shortest from start points to destinations.
+For all CAVs, reference paths are pre-generated by the global navigation module in CARLA.
 The reference paths are identical for all methods and fixed throughout the entire planning process.
-Key parameter settings are shown in Table I. Initial velocities are set to be 10\,m/s for all CAVs.
+Key parameter settings are shown in Table I, where $d_f$ and $d_r$ are the biases between the rear axle center and centers of $FC$ and $RC$.
+Initial velocities are 10\,m/s for all CAVs.